 These are designed for use with newborns from 10-16 pounds.
-Once your child is a toddler, they can be folded and placed inside other diapers or underwear as an absorbent pad.
+Once your child is a toddler, it can be folded and placed inside other diapers or underwear as an absorbent pad.

 These cloth diapers are thick and absorbent, which is perfect for trapping messes.